indigodarkwolf/x16emu-vs2019/README.md

 * Open x16emu.sln
 * Build, edit, whatever, and away you go.

+Only the x86 builds are setup.
+In theory, x64 only needs the SDL2 libs added to Linker > Input > Additional Dependencies, and change the output location and debug working directory.
+Maybe a few other bits and bobs.
+Maybe I'll care enough to do it myself at a later point. :P

 This outputs to the bin/ directory, as x16emu_Debug.exe and/or as x16emu_Release.exe.

 Troublshooting: